 Some examples are; Almost getting into a car accident or giving a speech in front of people.
 You feel your heart beat in your throat, you become hyper-aware of everything around you, and feel pumped.
 These are signs that your stress hormones are hard at work.

 Because acute stress is only for a specific amount of time it doesn’t have enough time to do the extensive damage that has to do with long-term stress.
 The most common symptoms are:

 - Emotional distress — some combination of anger and irritability, anxiety, and depression, the three stress emotions.

 Chronic stress is repeated exposure to situations that lead to the release of stress hormones.
 This stress can cause; wear and tear on your mind and body.
-If the stress response go out of whack, then other body systems like blood pressure, and blood sugar stay in “flight or fight” mode.
+If the stress response goes out of whack, then other body systems like blood pressure and blood sugar stay in “flight or fight” mode.

 Chronic stress has been linked to heart disease, high blood pressure, high cholesterol, type II diabetes, and depression.

 But the effects of chronic stress are worst for people at risk for developing these and other problems.
 For instance, if one has a family history of heart disease, diabetes, high blood pressure, or has unhealthy lifestyle habits, then chronic stress can flip the switch that turns on these health problems.